SVG Tutorial

 This SVG is rendered below.

 By default, the SVG Coordinate System places the origin in the top-left corner of the drawing area.
 The positive x direction is to the right and the positive y direction is down.
-This can be tricky, especially for the uninitiated, however this is common in computer graphics to define the coordinate system with the y-direction as down instead of up.
+This can be tricky, especially for the uninitiated, however, this is common in computer graphics to define the coordinate system with the y-direction as down instead of up.

-Click and drag the blue control point above to see how a point is defined in the coordinate system.
+Click and drag the control point above to see how a point is defined in the coordinate system.

 XML Syntax

 The XML elements that make up the SVG language are formed by an opening and closing tag.
 The tag name indicates the element that is being defined.
-The opening tag contains attributes which describe the properties of the element.
+The opening tag contains attributes that describe the properties of the element.

 <circle cx="50" cy="50" r="15"></circle>